maxsetworldwide/knaxim/README.md

 # Container Resources
-Knaxim is built off of several containers: ticka, mongo, and a web/api golang server.
+Knaxim is built off of several containers: tika, mongo, and a web/api golang server.

 ## Volumes
 |Volume|Description|Container Use|